kengin-games/website/_docs/tutorials/tutorial1.md

   button.
 - Check the details and click the 'Create' button to finish making the Package.

-If you look in the directory you used above you'll find some new files and subdirectories have been added:
+If you look in the directory selected above you'll see some new files and subdirectories have been added including:

-- `assets/` subdirectory: This contains your static scene data like `usda` files and textures
+- `assets/` subdirectory: This contains your static scene data like `.usda` files and textures
 - `experiences/` subdirectory: This contains the Experiences contained within the Package.